bajicdusko/JavaCVWowzaStarterKit/README.md

-# JavaCV to Wowza - StarterKit
+# JavaCV to Wowza - Android Boilerplate

 Few short notes for the beginning.